-The Grande Île is on the UNESCO World Heritage list, as it is home to many of the city’s oldest and most treasured attractions.
+The Grande Île is on the UNESCO World Heritage list, home to many of the city’s oldest and most treasured attractions.
 It’s also another great leaping-off point for family days out.

-You can take your family to the Grande Île during the Christmas holidays and enjoy Strasbourg’s world-renowned Christmas market.
-Touring the city either on a bike, boat, taxi or on foot during winter is particularly spellbinding, especially if it snows!
+You can take your family to the Grande Île during Christmas and enjoy Strasbourg’s world-renowned Christmas market.
+Touring the city either on a bike, boat, taxi, or on foot during winter is particularly spellbinding, especially if it snows!

 The Cathédrale Notre Dame de Strasbourg is the best place to start your tour.
 The cathedral has a viewing platform that’s 216 feet high, start an incredible tour by taking in the city you will be exploring.

-The other nearest attraction is the Palais Rohan, which is home to the Museum of Decorative Arts, the Museum of Archeology, and the Museum of Fine Arts.
+The other nearest attraction is the Palais Rohan, home to the Museum of Decorative Arts, the Museum of Archeology, and the Museum of Fine Arts.

 See Related: Dollar Flight Club Review